Axial tilt: Extrasolar planets

+As of 2024 the axial tilt of 4 exoplanets have been measured with one of them VHS 1256 b having a Uranus like tilt of 90 degrees ± 25 degrees.

 Astrophysicists have applied tidal theories to predict the obliquity of extrasolar planets.
-It has been shown that the obliquities of exoplanets in the habitable zone around low-mass stars tend to be eroded in less than 109 years, which means that they would not have seasons as Earth has.
+It has been shown that the obliquities of exoplanets in the habitable zone around low-mass stars tend to be eroded in less than a billion years, which means that they would not have tilt-induced seasons as Earth has.